Machine printers set up and run the equipment that produces printed materials of all kinds.

 Printing is sensitive to changes in the wider economy, seasonal fluctuations in orders, and the growing use of online resources rather than printed material.
 However, the industry is still robust, and skilled employees are in demand.

 Vacancies are found in the local press and in trade publications such as Print Week and The Drum (Scotland).
-There are also specialist recruitment agencies such as www.xlrecruitment.co.uk, and websites such as www.printjobsearch.co.uk.
+There are also some specialist printer recruitment agencies.

 Most people enter through an Apprenticeship.
 Although there are no set entry requirements, many employers may expect four GCSE's/S grades (A-C/1-3).
 English, maths, science and technology subjects may be preferred.